Las Olas Food Tours FAQs ─ What You Need to Know

 We ask that you please wait to shop until after the tour so that we can stay on our food stops schedule and continue with the informative tour and food tastings in a timely manner.
 We ask you to allow time at the end of the tour to return to your favorite locations and/or stores.
 The tours are on a schedule to arrive at each tasting location, so it is important to stay on schedule as the food is freshly prepared for the participants.

 To learn more, please visit our private group tours page, and submit a private group tours form.

 The tours are held in rain or shine.
 In the event that it rains, we will be able to go inside many of the establishments on tour.
 However, we advise you to check the weather conditions for the day that you have booked and dress appropriately and bring ponchos and umbrellas as needed.

-There may be wine provided at one of the stops; however, you may definitely order any beverages on your own tab as soon as we arrive at each stop.
-This gives you enough time to enjoy your wine/cocktail.
+Included in the tour is one alcoholic or non-alcoholic beverage.
+You may definitely order any beverages on your own tab as soon as we arrive at the Food Stops and this allows you enough time to enjoy your cocktail.

-No, but it does end just two blocks away and on the other side of the street from the meeting point, usually at Kilwin's Las Olas.
+No, but it does end just one block away and on the same side of the street as the meeting point, usually at Kilwin's Las Olas.